pangpang20/gaussdb-python/docs/advanced/cursors.rst

 Client-side cursors
 -------------------

-Client-side cursors are what Psycopg uses in its normal querying process.
+Client-side cursors are what GaussDB uses in its normal querying process.
 They are implemented by the `Cursor` and `AsyncCursor` classes.
 In such querying pattern, after a cursor sends a query to the server (usually calling `~Cursor.execute()`), the server replies transferring to the client the whole